yugabyte/yugabyte-db/docs/content/latest/api/cassandra/ddl_create_index.md

  - Default ordering is ascending (`ASC`) but can be set for each clustering column as ascending or descending using the `CLUSTERING ORDER BY` property.
  - Any primary key column of the table not indexed explicitly in `index_columns` is added as a clustering column to the index implicitly.
 This is necessary so that the whole primary key of the table is indexed.

-### COVERING COLUMNS
+### INCLUDED COLUMNS
- - Covering columns are optional table columns whose values are additionally replicated by the index in order to respond to queries directly from the index without querying the table.
+ - Included columns are optional table columns whose values are copied into the index in addition to storing them in the table.
+This is done in order to respond to queries directly from the index without querying the table.
- - Currently, an index is used to execute a query only when the index covers all columns selected by the query.
+ - Currently, an index is used to execute a query only when all columns selected by the query are included by the index, either as index columns or additional included columns.
+This limitation will be removed in future versions.

+### UNIQUE INDEX
+ - A unique index disallows duplicate values from being inserted into the indexed columns.
+It can be used to ensure uniqueness of index column values.

 ## Examples
 ### Create a table to be indexed